Shifting Financial Marketing into Gear

 The main thing to keep in mind while working from home or remotely is to focus on the outcomes you want to create for that day or that week, and set clear boundaries between work time and personal time.

 - Consider what would be most beneficial to you, as a human being, to do with your “extra time”.
 For instance, your commute to and from work is now available to you for other activities.
-Is this time you choose to spend on your health, quality time with your family or concentrated period of work?
+Is this time you choose to spend on your health, quality time with your family, or a concentrated period of work?
 There are no right or wrong answers, just what is optimal for you and your performance.

 - Instead of counting hours, prioritize the most impactful and critical work tasks for that day, and do those first.
 If you have extra time, consider if you want to start another project or work on your personal to-do list.
 On the flip side, if your work to-do list does not leave any free time and in fact, you are more overloaded than before moving to your home office, take a strategic pause and consider new efficiencies, automation, and support you need to put into place to keep pace with the work demands and allow time for other priorities in your life.